sridhar26893/srivisuals/README.md

 # srivisuals
 **_SriVisuals Website_**

-This project is a secure two-tier web application developed using Flask, a Python web framework, and various AWS services.
+This project is a secure three-tier web application developed using Flask, a Python web framework, and various AWS services.
 The application is designed to run on an Amazon EC2 instance, ensuring scalability and reliability.
 Security measures include the use of AWS WAF (Web Application Firewall) rules to filter and monitor incoming traffic.
 The frontend is built using HTML, CSS, and JavaScript to create visually appealing and responsive webpages.

 **Architecture Overview:**